jg-eno/Recommendation-System-User-Based/README.md

 # Recommendation-System-User-Based
-A recommendation system based on collaborative filtering
+A recommendation system based on collaborative filtering and user-based matrix factorization.